Tokunoshima

 The island, 247.77 km2 in area, has a population of approximately 27,000.
 The island is divided into three administrative towns: Tokunoshima, Isen, and Amagi.
-The largest population center on the island is the town of Kametsu, located along the eastern shore of the island within the administrative town of Tokunoshima.
+The largest population centre on the island is the town of Kametsu, located along the eastern shore of the island within the administrative town of Tokunoshima.
 Much of the island is within the borders of Amami Guntō National Park.

-The island is known for having the highest birth rates in Japan as well as a significant population of supercentenarians (people living significantly beyond the age of 100).
+The island is known for having the highest fertility rate in Japan (2.25 between 2018 and 2022) as well as a significant population of supercentenarians (people living beyond the age of 110).

 Geography

-Tokunoshima is the second largest island in the Amami islands, after Amami Ōshima, and the 15th largest island in Japan.
-It is more generally included within the Satsunan and Ryukyu archipelagos.
-Isolated from the other Amami islands, Tokunoshima is located halfway between Amami Ōshima and Okinoerabujima.
+Tokunoshima is the second largest island in the Amami Islands, after Amami Ōshima, and the 15th largest island in Japan.
+It is generally considered part of the Satsunan and Ryukyu archipelagos.
+Separated from the other Amami Islands, Tokunoshima lies halfway between Amami Ōshima and Okinoerabujima.